Not-NeoN-sup/Hexapod_controller-and-simulation/README.md

 Also this is a project by a newbie so there might be some issues.
 Please feel free to use this project

+NOTE: This code was made and used in UBUNTU 24.04 so it can also have issues being used in other distros most likely you can use a docker or just use UBUNTU 24.04 to play safe

 ## Features
 - 18-DOF Hexapod (coxa, femur, tibia joints)